danisotelo/RL_battle_city/README.md

 ```
 tensorboard --logdir=logs
 ```
 In case you don't want to train the agent but just to load a model and see its performance, go to `agent_load.py` file and select the model you want to load in `models_dir`.
-If you want to use the best solution that was reached by us, you can download the weights file from https://drive.google.com/drive/folders/1DgOlP0Pr-otEAJC12qajCUuHw3icMhHb (remember to locate it in `models_dir`).
+If you want to use the best solution that was reached by us, you can download the weights file from https://drive.google.com/drive/folders/1DgOlP0Pr-otEAJC12qajCUuHw3icMhHb (remember to locate it in `models/PPO/Test_Bot` folder).
 Then, run:
 ```
 python agent_load.py
 ```